White Carrara C Select Polished Marble Tile 24x24

 - This Item is produced regularly.
 Please inquire for additional production information.

-Renovating your home is easier than ever with White Carrara C Select Polished Marble Tiles.
+Renovating your home is easier than ever with White Carrara C Select Polished Marble Tile.
 From bathrooms to kitchens, you can make any location look perfect.
 Marble is a material that has been used by the rich and powerful for centuries.
 The ancients, like Egypt's Pharaohs had marble in their tombs to show off how much they could afford.
 If you're looking for exclusivity then Marble Tiles might be just what your home needs.
 Marble offers many decorating options, which can help you achieve that luxurious feel at home without the hefty price tag.
-The polished surface of White Carrara C Select Polished Marble Tilesis the perfect solution for a glamorous, reflective look.
+The polished surface of White Carrara C Select Polished Marble Tileis the perfect solution for a glamorous, reflective look.
 The White Marble is an elegant choice for any space.
 It will accentuate the beauty of your tiles while adding character to your design scheme..

 For a modern and stylish look, there are many options from floor to wall tiles with matching mosaics that give your home the perfect finishing touch.
 The size of this product 24x24x3/8.
 You can use the site search to find a different size of this product - we've got it all!